DixitPatel/Distributed_Stack/README.md

 **TODO**
   - Improve interface for executing the commands.
-  - Handle Edge cases for stack push and pop during replication/consensus failure.
+  - Improve server response message for stack push and pop during replication/consensus failure.